-This study abroad introduces students to many of the most important cultural, economic, and social issues surrounding language and diversity as they relate to Latino populations, now the largest ethnic group in the U.S. We explore the “City of Eternal Spring,” Cuernavaca, Mexico, as our main location, with site visits in nearby Mexico City and the “Magical Town” of Tepoztlan.
+This study abroad introduces students to many of the most important cultural, economic, and social issues surrounding language and diversity as they relate to Latino populations, now the largest ethnic group in the U.S. We explore the City of Eternal Spring, Cuernavaca, Mexico, as our main location, with site visits in nearby Mexico City and the Magical Town of Tepoztlan.
 Students will learn about the relationship between schools and society in terms of diversity and language, studying Spanish daily in a way that weaves local cultural issues into language study.
 We partner with a social-justice oriented language institute.
 We also have a field-experience in a local school which does highly transformative work with marginalized youth based on an indigenous knowledge model.
 This program will help participants improve understandings for how to work with Latina/os, marginalized youth, and to think more broadly about schooling.
 All skills learned will help make participants more marketable in

 Participants will stay in a comfortable, double-occupancy bedroom with a caring Mexican family near the school in Cuernavaca.
 The host family receives regular training regarding the school's approach to learning and caring for guests and helps students both learn about Mexico and practice their Spanish.

 In order to participate in any study abroad program students must be in Good Academic Standing which is defined at Georgia State University as a cumulative 2.0 GPA for Undergraduate students and 3.0 GPA for Graduate students.
 Please note that study abroad program size is limited and participation is contingent upon acceptance by the Program Director.
 Non-GSU students must follow their institution's regulations concerning transfer credits.

 Transient Student tab on the How to Apply page of our website

 - International students at Georgia State who hold F-1 visas must contact the Office of International Students and Scholar Services at

 (404) 413-2070 to discuss possible implications of study abroad for their immigration status.